KemiOm/Equal-Education/README.md

 Later this week, you'll edit this file to create your checklist.

 ## ← styles.css
-The file for your styles!
+This CSS file is contains the CSS rule sets for index.html, any universal elements for all pages, and the media rules for responsive design.
 We've already included a lot of them for you, but you should customize it as you want.

+Since there is a lot of CSS rule sets for this project, we broke out the ones that are page specific in to separate files.
+You can attach multiple CSS files to a single HTML file, so this allows us to stay organized.

+## ← about.css
+This CSS file contains the CSS rule set for about.html.

-## ← extra.css
+## ← take-action.css
-This is a file for additional CSS that we will add later in the week.
-It doesn't link to your HTML and any changes that you make in this file will **NOT** show up.
+This CSS file contains the CSS rule set for take-action.html.